531ledger

 OTA to the preview.

-The same loop that does the work pushes an OTA to the preview channel.
-No App Store delay, no waiting on review — the bits land within minutes of the commit, on the development build sitting in my pocket.
+The loop commits and pushes.
+GitHub Actions picks it up and triggers the OTA to the preview channel automatically - no App Store delay, no waiting on review.
+The bits land within minutes of the commit, on the development build in my pocket.

 Agent · builder